PreziosiRaffaele/sf-debug-log/messages/debug.retrieve.md

 # summary

-Retrieve apex log files.
+Retrieve Apex log files from the Salesforce platform.

 # description

-Retrieves apex log files from the Salesforce platform.
+This command allows you to retrieve Apex log files from a Salesforce org.

 # flags.user.summary

-Username or alias to retrieve logs for.
+[default: targetusername] Username, Name, or ID of the user for whom you want to retrieve the logs.

 # flags.targetusername.summary

-Username or alias to retrieve logs for.
+Username or alias of the target Salesforce org.

 # flags.time.summary

-Minutes to retrieve logs for.
+The number of minutes to retrieve log files for.

 # flags.folder.summary

-Folder where the logs are stored.
+The folder where the retrieved log files will be stored.

 # error.saveLogs